Physical Review B: Features

 PRB has a reputation among professional physicists for publishing useful, comprehensive long papers in physics.
 It also contains short (four page) papers in its Letters section, previously named Rapid Communications, designed for research important enough to deserve special handling and speedy publication.
 The journal can be searched for free via PROLA.
 Titles and abstracts can be freely viewed but a journal subscription is needed to read the full text of papers.
 PRB and the other APS journals are available entirely free at many US public libraries.

-PRB is rare among physics journals in that it has a staff of 12 full-time professional editors, and does not employ the more common model of using part-time editors who are active researchers.
+PRB has a staff of 11 full-time professional editors, and 7 part-time editors who are active researchers.
 The journal is available in print format (at University libraries) but the archival version is the online one.
 Authors can pay extra charges to make their papers open access.
 Such papers are published under the terms of the Creative Commons Attribution 3.0 License (CC-BY), the most permissive of the CC licenses, which permits authors and others to copy, distribute, transmit, and adapt the work, provided that proper credit is given.
 A small percentage of the PRB papers published are chosen (highlighted) as an Editors' Suggestions.
 Artistic images from papers in the journal are published as a feature named Kaleidoscope.